Naomi Saphra (original) (raw)

 About Me

 I am a research fellow at the Kempner Institute at Harvard University and incoming Assistant Professor in Boston University’s faculty of Computing & Data Science.
 I am interested in NLP training dynamics: how models learn to encode linguistic patterns or other structure and how we can encode useful inductive biases into the training process.
 Recently, I have begun collaborating with natural and social scientists to use interpretability to understand the world around us.
 I have become particularly interested in fish.
 Previously, I earned a PhD from the University of Edinburgh on Training Dynamics of Neural Language Models; worked at NYU, Google and Facebook; and attended Johns Hopkins and Carnegie Mellon University.
-Outside of research, I play roller derby under the name Gaussian Retribution, perform standup comedy, and shepherd disabled programmers into the world of code dictation.
+Outside of research, I play roller derby under the name Gaussian Retribution and perform standup comedy.

 Download CV